High precision heavy-boson-jet substructure with energy correlators: Constraining and from symmetries

 In \fig{eeZZ} we show the result at $\sqrt{s}=930~\text{GeV}$, corresponding to $\beta\gamma = 5$ for the Born $Z$ bosons.
 We compare with the \Herwig and \Pythia event generators.
 Events were generated using \Herwigxx~\cite{Bewick:2023tfi} and \Pythiaxx~\cite{Bierlich:2022pfr}, and the EEC was computed with \texttt{Rivet~3}~\cite{Bierlich:2019rhm}.
 The hard process was generated at leading order for the topology $e^+ e^- \rightarrow ZZ \rightarrow q \bar q q'\bar q'$.
 Jets were clustered using anti-$k_T$ in \texttt{fastjet}~\cite{Cacciari:2011ma} and the EEC computed on their constituents, emulating an inclusive $Z$-jet type measurement.
 Computing the EEC only on the jet constituents provides a significant computational speed-up without distorting our results since jet radius corrections maximally scale as $R^2$, only affecting $z \gtrsim R^2/4$, which lies outside the region of interest.
 Jet clustering is also required for the $pp$ observable $\Sigma$, so it is instructive to first assess its impact in the clean $e^+e^-$ environment.
 We use $R=0.6$ and require the jet momentum to lie in the interval $[4.85 M_Z ,\, 5.1 M_Z]$.
 In each event, the EEC is computed on the constituents of the two leading jets which pass the jet momentum cut.

-\Fig{eeZZ} shows remarkably good agreement between the curves computed from \eq{boostonee} and the event generator results.
-The left panel compares the perturbative predictions: the green curve of \fig{CSF} boosted to $\beta\gamma=5$ which neglects both non-perturbative power corrections and non-perturbative effects in the back-to-back resummation, is compared to parton-level event generator results with hadronisation switched off.
-The right panel includes non-perturbative effects: the boosted blue curve of \fig{CSF} is compared with full hadron-level simulations.
-Notably, \Herwig and \Pythia agree very nicely once hadronisation is included, despite differing by as much as $20\%$ at parton level.
-This reflects the fact that their hadronisation models are tuned to $e^+e^-$ data at the $Z$ pole and therefore also yield consistent predictions for this observable.
-Jet-radius effects become relevant only for $z > 0.06$, leading to a suppression of the event generator curves relative to the predictions from \eq{boostonee}.
+\Fig{eeZZ} shows remarkably good agreement between the curves computed from \eq{boostonee} and the event-generator results.
+The left panel compares perturbative predictions: the green curve from \fig{CSF}, boosted to $\beta\gamma=5$ and neglecting both non-perturbative power corrections and non-perturbative effects in the back-to-back resummation, is compared with parton-level event-generator results obtained with hadronisation switched off.
+The right panel includes non-perturbative effects, comparing the boosted blue curve from \fig{CSF} with full hadron-level simulations.
+Notably, \Herwig and \Pythia exhibit very good agreement once hadronisation is included, despite differing by as much as $20\%$ at parton level.
+This likely reflects the fact that both hadronisation models are tuned to $e^+e^-$ data at the $Z$ pole and therefore yield consistent predictions for this observable.
+Jet-radius effects become relevant only for $z > 0.06$, leading to a suppression of the event-generator curves relative to the predictions from \eq{boostonee}.

+The origin of the parton-level discrepancy is difficult to interpret quantitatively given the substantial differences between the shower formalisms employed by the two generators.
+In particular, the showers use different evolution schemes (dipole versus angular-ordered), each of which is formally accurate only at leading-logarithmic and leading-colour level; and they also rely on different tuned parameter choices, including the shower strong coupling and infrared cut-off.
+Consequently, neither shower should be regarded as a faithful representation of a systematically accurate perturbative calculation.
+Rather, the spread between their predictions provides a reasonable estimate of the range within which the full perturbative result is expected to lie.

 Finally, in \fig{eeZZOPAL} we show the results using a shape function extracted directly from OPAL data.
 Interpolation was required in order to perform the boost.
 The magenta band represents the propagated interpolated experimental uncertainties.
 We find that event-generator predictions lie within this band across the full range $z < 0.06$, beyond which jet radius effects become significant.